IPASTAT.CONF(5) IPASTAT.CONF(5)

 then it inherits this parameter or section from the matched rule pat-

 tern.
-Rules patterns are defined in the rulepat sections:
+A rule pattern is defined in the rulepat section:

 rulepat "<regexp>" {